Archdiocese of Miami

-The Archdiocese of Miami (Archidioecesis Miamiensis, Arquidiócesis de Miami, Achidyosèz Miami) is a Latin Church archdiocese of the Catholic Church in South Florida in the United States.
-It is the metropolitan see for the Ecclesiastical Province of Miami, which covers all of Florida.
+The Archdiocese of Miami (Archidioecesis Miamiensis, Arquidiócesis de Miami, Achidyosèz Miami) is an archdiocese of the Catholic Church in South Florida in the United States.
+Formed in 1958, it is the metropolitan see for the Ecclesiastical Province of Miami, which covers all of Florida.

 The Archdiocese of Miami contains the Florida counties Broward, Miami-Dade and Monroe.

-Formed in 1958, the archdiocese gained many Cuban members following the Cuban Revolution in 1959.
-Starting in the late 1990s or early 2000s it has faced a sexual abuse scandal in which at least 90 minors made claims of sexual abuse as of 2003.

-The archdiocese operates two hospitals and other healthcare facilities.
-It runs 60 elementary or middle schools, 13 high schools, and two universities.
-It celebrates mass in at least a dozen languages.

 The Cathedral of Saint Mary is the mother church of the archdiocese.
-The archbishop of Miami is Thomas Wenski.
+As of 2026, the archbishop is Thomas Wenski.

 Structure

-As of 2021, the Catholic population in the archdiocese was approximately 824,000, served by 271 priests in 102 parishes.

 Priests in the archdiocese celebrate mass in at least a dozen languages.
 The archdiocese operates two schools for the disabled, sixty elementary/middle schools, thirteen high schools, two universities, and two seminaries.
 The archdiocese operates radio, print, and television media outlets.